 Subject to operator policy, regulatory requirements and user consent, the 5G system shall be able to support mechanisms to expose to a trusted third party the result of the UE authenticating the user.

-NOTE: How a UE authenticates the user's identity at the terminal equipment, e.g. using biometrics, is out of the scope of the present document.
+NOTE: How a UE authenticates the user's identity at the terminal equipment, e.g., using biometrics, is out of the scope of the present document.

 7.2.2 Localized mobile metaverse service